Going Deeper into Recognizing Actions in Dark Environments: A Comprehensive Benchmark Study: Declarations

 \section{Declarations}

-\begin{itemize} \item Funding: No funding was received to assist with the preparation of this manuscript. \item Competing interests: The authors have no competing interests to declare that are relevant to the content of this article. \end{itemize}
+\begin{itemize} \item Funding: No funding was received to assist with the preparation of this manuscript. \item Competing interests: The authors have no competing interests to declare that are relevant to the content of this article. \item Data availability: The datasets generated during and/or analysed during the current study are available in the ARID repository, \url{http://xuyu0010.github.io/arid.html} \end{itemize}